-Among iconic garden staples and exciting new selections, unique and versatile perennial classics can help to liven up traditional perennial beds and set your space apart from the rest, with Baptisia providing robust structure and multi-season interest perfect as your next garden addition.
+Unique perennial standbys can help to liven up traditional perennial beds and set your space apart from the rest, with Baptisia providing robust structure, texture, and multi-season interest in a shrub-like form great for sunny spaces.

-Baptisia australis (Bap-TIS-ee-uh aw-STRA-liss), also known as Blue False Indigo or Wild Indigo, named for its historic use as a substitute source of indigo dye (typically sourced from True Indigo, Indigofera tinctoria), is a phenomenal late spring to early summer blooming herbaceous perennial native to east central Canada and the eastern United States, including right here in Minnesota.
+Baptisia australis (bap-TIS-ee-uh aw-STRA-liss), also known as false indigo or wild indigo, is named for its historic use as a substitute source of indigo dye (typically sourced from true indigo, Indigofera tinctoria), the genus Baptisia originating from the greek bapto meaning "to dye."
+A phenomenal late spring to early summer blooming herbaceous perennial, false indigo is native to east central Canada and the eastern United States, including right here in Minnesota.
 A member of the legume family, Fabaceae, and naturally occurring in diverse habitats from woodland borders, to stream and river shores, to open meadows and prairies, Baptisia is a wonderfully versatile, long-lived, and hardy choice.

-Drought tolerant once established, deer and rabbit resistant, and preferring well-drained soils in areas of full sun, Baptisia is a rugged and versatile selection for any design, from cottage gardens to natural designs, to pollinator gardens, native restorations, and more.
+Left alone by deer and rabbits, and drought tolerant thanks to its deep taprooted structure, false indigo is a carefree plant once established, thriving in well-drained soils in areas of full sun, though tolerant of part sun conditions and poor soil as well.
+Baptisia is a rugged and versatile selection for any design, excellent as a specimen, anchor, or background planting in a range of designs from cottage gardens to natural designs, to pollinator gardens, native restorations, large sunny borders, and more.